Louis-Marcelin de Fontanes

-Louis-Marcelin, marquis de Fontanes (6 March 1757 – 17 March 1821) was a French poet and politician.
+Louis Jean-Pierre, marquis de Fontanes (6 March 1757 – 17 March 1821) was a French poet and politician.

 Biography

 Born in Niort (Deux-Sèvres), he belonged to a noble Protestant family of Languedoc which had been reduced to poverty by the revocation of the edict of Nantes.
-His father and grandfather remained Protestant, but he was himself brought up as a Catholic.
+His father Jean-Pierre Marcellin de Fontanes (1719–1774) and grandfather remained Protestant, but he was himself brought up as a Catholic.
 His parents died in 1774–1775, and in 1777 Fontanes went to Paris, where he found a friend in the dramatist Jean-François Ducis.

 His first published poems, some of which were inspired by English models, appeared in the Almanach des Muses; Le Cri de mon coeur, describing his own sad childhood, in 1778; and La Fort de Navarre in 1780.
 His translation from Alexander Pope, L'Essai sur l'homme, was published with an elaborate preface in 1783, and La Chartreuse and Le Jour des morts in the same year, Le Verger in 1788 and his Epître sur l'édit en faveur des non-catholiques, and the Essai sur l'astronomie in 1789.

 Fontanes was a moderate reformer, and in 1790 he became joint-editor of the Modérateur.
 He married at Lyon in 1792, and his wife's first child was born during their flight from the siege of that town.
 Fontanes was in hiding in Paris when the four citizens of Lyon were sent to the Convention to protest against the cruelties of Collot d'Herbois.
 The petition was drawn up by Fontanes, and the authorship being discovered, he fled from Paris and found shelter at Sevran, near Livry, and afterwards at Andelys.